SQream/sqream_docs/operational_guides/access_control_permissions.rst

 SQreamDB’s primary permission object is a role.
 The role operates in a dual capacity as both a user and a group.
 As a user, a role may have permissions to execute operations like creating tables, querying data, and administering the database.
 The group attribute may be thought of as a membership.
 As a group, a role may extend its permissions to other roles defined as its group members.
 This becomes handy when privileged roles wish to extend their permissions and grant multiple permissions to multiple roles.
 The information about all system role permissions is stored in the metadata.

 There are two types of permissions: global and object-level.
 Global permissions belong to ``SUPERUSER`` roles, allowing unrestricted access to all system and database activities.
-Object-level permissions apply to non-``SUPERUSER`` roles and can be assigned to databases, schemas, tables, functions, views, foreign tables, columns, catalogs, and services.
+Object-level permissions apply to non-``SUPERUSER`` roles and can be assigned to databases, schemas, tables, functions, views, foreign tables, catalogs, and services.

 The following table describe the required permissions for performing and executing operations on various SQreamDB objects.